|Extra Care Housing (ECH)|

-This information sheet explains some of the things you need to know if you are considering moving into an Extra Care Housing scheme.
+This information sheet explains some of the things you need to know if you are considering moving into an Extra Care Housing (ECH) scheme.

 If you are finding it more difficult to live in and maintain your home, you may be considering different housing options.
 If you have some low level support needs, there are options like Sheltered Housing.
-If you have a higher level of care and support needs Extra Care Housing could be a good option.
+If you have a higher level of care and support needs ECH could be a good option.

 What is ECH?